wiloon/blog/content/post/archive-1/2013-02-02-jquery参考：jquery中的document-ready与window-onload的区别.md

-      “Allows you to bind a function to be executed when the DOM document has finished loading. ”
+      "Allows you to bind a function to be executed when the DOM document has finished loading. "